sidd190/meteor/v3-docs/docs/about/modern-build-stack.md

 ## Quick start

-To start using the new build stack, add the following to your `package.json`:
+Start using the new build stack by creating a Meteor app, or add this to your `package.json` in an existing one:

 ```json
 "meteor": {